codebeez/ai-receptionist-hackathon/README.md

    ↓
 Function call: create_booking(...)
    ↓
-Your code calls creates a booking
+Your code creates a booking
    ↓
 LLM: "Great!
 Your booking #123 is confirmed for Dec 15-20 in our Deluxe Suite."
 ```